nuvolaris/nuvolaris-cli/DESIGN.md

 ## Goals

-The tool `nuv` built in the repo [nuvolaris-cli](https://github.com/nuvolaris/nuvolaris-cli) it the Command Line Interface for the Nuvolaris project.
+The tool `nuv` built in the repo [nuvolaris-cli](https://github.com/nuvolaris/nuvolaris-cli) it is the Command Line Interface for the Nuvolaris project.

 It embeds the functionalities of the tool [wsk](https://github.com/apache/openwhisk-cli) for creating actions.
 Since wsk is written in Go, we can directly include the code in `nuv`